chef-boneyard/chef-rfc/rfc030-maintenance-policy.md

 * Resolves disputes
 * Provides vision and roadmap
 * Has universal veto power
+* There can be only one

 ## Lieutenant

+* Each component in the project may have at most one Lieutenant
 * Publishes a roadmap (two quarters out)
 * Provides a release calendar for code outside of chef client/chef server
 * Resolves disputes within their component